-You say you need some quick tips for parenting your Aspergers (high functioning autistic) child?
+You say you need some quick tips for parenting your Aspergers or High Functioning Autistic child?
 No problem!
 Here you go mom:

 1. Although it is not the youngster’s fault, he will still ultimately be the one to take the consequences of his behavior.
-It will help your youngster if you can explain the consequences clearly and logically when your youngster is able to listen.
+It will help your youngster if you can explain the consequences clearly and logically when he is able to listen.

-2. Celebrate your Aspergers youngster's humor, creativity, and passion.
+2. Celebrate your youngster's humor, creativity, and passion.

-3. Do you want to understand the Aspergers youngster`s actions?
+3. Do you want to understand your youngster`s actions?
 Just ask yourself: What behavior would make sense if you only had 4 seconds to live?

 4. Don’t argue; nag; or attempt unsolicited and spontaneous transplants of your wisdom to your youngster.
 Instead, either a) decide that the issue is aggravating but not significant enough to warrant intervention; or b) make an appointment with your youngster to discuss the issue.

 6. Forgive your youngster and yourself nightly.
-You didn’t ask to live with the effects of Aspergers any more than did your youngster.
+You didn’t ask to live with the effects of Aspergers or HFA any more than did your youngster.

 7. Head off big fights before they begin.
 Seek to diffuse, not to inflame.
 When tempers flare, allow everyone to cool off.
 Serious discussion can only occur during times of composure.